wzygzlm/abmof_libcaer/README.md

 <!-- Usage -->
 ## Usage

-In order to use this code, first of all, the user needs to have a *.txt* file with event data in the following format:
+In order to use this code, first of all, the user needs to have a *.txt* file with event data in the following format, separated by tabs:

 | **TIMESTAMP** | **X**	| **Y** |
 |:-------------:|:-----:|:-----:|